 12 Fun and Frugal Ways to Connect with your Children

-My daughters are 11 and 13 now.
+My older daughters are 13 and 14 now (I have a son who is 1 and a newborn daughter too plus an 8 year old stepdaughter overseas).
 One of the comments we get a lot from their friends, teachers and others is how close we are.
 Recently, I’ve been asked more about what we do, how we are close and for some tips for others.